Gateway Foundation Swansea - Belleville Illinois

 Gateway Foundation Swansea - Belleville, IL

-Gateway Foundation Swansea is treatment facility located at 1 Bronze Pointe Boulevard, Suite 1 in the 62226 zip code in Belleville, IL that offers medication assisted substance abuse treatment.
+Gateway Foundation Swansea is treatment facility located at 1 Bronze Pointe Boulevard, Suite 1 in the 62226 zip code in Belleville, IL that offers medication assisted addiction treatment.
 It accepts adult women, people with co-occurring substance use and mental disorders and adult men into its treatment program.
-Gateway Foundation Swansea provides suboxone prescription, buprenorphine detox and buprenorphine maintenance to children and adolescents.
-Some of the treatment approaches used by Gateway Foundation Swansea consist of matrix Model, dialectical behavior therapy and anger management.
-Gateway Foundation Swansea also includes detox services and offers opioid detox and alcohol detox.
+Gateway Foundation Swansea provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription to children and adolescents.
+Some of the treatment approaches used by Gateway Foundation Swansea consist of rational emotive behavioral therapy, 12-step facilitation and brief intervention.
+Gateway Foundation Swansea also provides detox programs and offers opioid detox and alcohol detox.

 Address: 1 Bronze Pointe Boulevard, Suite 1, Belleville, IL 62226